chuongmep/UploadUtilFor-ACC/README.md

 **Visual Studio** (Windows):

-Right-click on the project, then go to **Add New Item\Web\JSON File**.
+Right-click on the project, then go to **Add New Item\Web\JSON File** with name `appsettings.user.json`.
 Adjust the settings as shown below.
 Set Forge variables, define the following:

 ```json
 {